sameersbn/docker-gitlab/docs/docker-swarm-traefik-registry.md

 If you followed the Traefik section above, you would have a main Traefik proxy listening on the HTTP and HTTPS ports (`80` and `443`) that also handles HTTPS TLS (SSL) certificate generation via Let's Encrypt.

-For it to work, your stack needs to have access to the previous external network you created.
+For it to work, your stack needs to have access to the same network.

 This section tells Docker that this stack should have access to that `traefik-public` network: